 Loreto is an Italian filmmaker, now based in the US, with more than twenty years of international experience, including many years filming in Rome at the Vatican.
 A talented photographer, Loreto also took most of the portraits of Vandana that we use in our outreach and publicity.
 He is also an avid cook, and just completed Revolution: Food a documentary featuring Vandana Shiva, about positive changes taking root in our food system.
 The film focuses on real farmers who are growing and raising real food.

-Best known for his acclaimed travel series, Traveling With Maya, Chronis has captured unforgettable moments in every corner of the planet for numerous international TV networks: From rainforests to deserts, far-flung villages to huge cities—he’s travelled in all the world’s continents and in just about every terrain.
-His specialties are social, political and environmental issues and indigenous cultures.
-Chronis has collaborated with many respected journalists, reporters and academics and is well known in the global TV and documentary festival scenes.
+Best known for his acclaimed travel series, Traveling With Maya, Chronis has captured unforgettable moments in every corner of the planet for numerous international TV networks: From rainforests to deserts, far-flung villages to huge cities—he’s traveled in all the world’s continents and in just about every terrain.
+His specialties are social, political, and environmental issues and indigenous cultures.
+Chronis has collaborated with many respected journalists, reporters, and academics and is well known in the global TV and documentary festival scenes.
 He’s worked with Jim and Camilla on many projects.

 Sara Khwaja Williams

 Sara is a designer and art director who has worked on both digital and print projects for numerous clients in food and retail, most recently for Navitas and Bolthouse Farms.
 But Sara is about more than design–she joined The Seeds of Vandana Shiva team as a volunteer through Patagonia’s Action Works forum, which connects volunteers with grassroots, labor-of-love projects looking for expertise.
 Since Sara is passionate about the environment and social justice, not to mention the power of documentary film, she jumped on board to provide her invaluable color and graphic skills to this project with lots more to come.